HFzzzzzzz/ACMGA/README.md

 ```
 pip install bioython
 ```
+## ACMGA supports building a local environment and using docker image.
+### Building a local environment
+- python3.10
+- Snakemake(>6.0)
+- AnchorWave
+- Cactus
+- SAMtools
+- Minimap2
+- bedtools
+- bedToGenePred
+- genePredToGtf
+- gffread
+- k8
+- last
+-
+Using this approach, you need to make slight modifications to some of the paths within `command.sh`
+### Using Docker image
 The use of ACMGA currently requires the support of snakemake (>6.0.0), docker and singularity.
 Please ensure that they have been installed before running ACMGA.
+We recommend that you use this approach.

 # Quickstart
 For a quickstart with your own data, you can follow the instructions below.
 We recommend testing the pipeline with our test data first (see section  **Testing the pipeline**), to ensure the pipeline will work correctly.